gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Introduction

-Imagine a digital chameleon: a file that can be transformed by simply renaming it into an HTML web page, a ZIP archive containing that same page, or a PNG image.
+Imagine a digital chameleon: a file that can be transformed by simply renaming it into an HTML page, a ZIP archive containing that same page, or a PNG image.
 This dream is a reality!
 Discover an innovative approach to sharing and storing web content, and learn how to create these polyglot files in JavaScript!

 # Presentation